 NUT — Niue Time

-NUT stands for Niue Time and uses a constant UTC-11 offset.
-It is primarily used in Niue and remains the standard local time year-round.
+NUT stands for Niue Time and uses a fixed UTC-11 offset.
+It is used in Niue as the standard local time year-round.

-NUT does not observe daylight saving time, so the offset stays at UTC-11 throughout the year.
-This page helps you avoid seasonal clock-change confusion.
+Niue Time does not observe daylight saving time, so NUT stays at UTC-11 throughout the year.
+There are no seasonal clock changes to track.

-Compare NUT with other time zones using visual time grids and hour-by-hour tables.
-Export meeting times with ICS download or send them to Google Calendar and Gmail.
+Compare NUT with other time zones using the visual hour grid and hour-by-hour tables.
+Export meetings with ICS download or send to Google Calendar and Gmail.

 How to Convert NUT to Other Time Zones